VIDEO: THIS ISN’T YOUR TYPICAL HIGH SCHOOL JOB

-The application includes: resume, teacher recommendation, attendance records, background check, parent consent form, and transcript.
+The application includes: resume, attendance records, background check, parent consent form, and transcript.
 (No minimum GPA is required; the transcript is to support your credit-accumulation status.)

 After you apply, you’ll go through an internal screening and interview process.
 Once approved by DPS CareerConnect staff, you’ll interview with potential companies in the spring of 2018.
 Companies will select their CareerResidency students by late spring 2018.